 Whether There is Significant U.S. Potential for Reducing GHG Emissions

-Because it takes significant effort and resources to produce a standardized project protocol, the Reserve will prioritize project types that, if fully implemented, would result in large and geographically diverse GHG reductions.
+Because it takes significant effort and resources to produce a standardized protocol, the Reserve will prioritize project types that, if fully implemented, would result in large and geographically diverse GHG reductions.
 However, because the Reserve is focused on U.S. reduction opportunities, protocols that cover GHG reductions in other countries will generally not be considered.

 Whether Well-Developed Quantification Methodologies Are Available